jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 linux/Windows Subsystem Linux requirements
 #################################################################################

+..
+ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem Linux`_

 Open a terminal then type this to update the Linux_ package manager

 .. code-block:: shell